-“By serving a community on the west side of Salt Lake City, Farmers Feeding Utah is connecting urban families and individuals in need with food from Utah farms and ranches to help those with limited resources have healthy choices,” LeBlanc added.
+“By serving a community on the west side of Salt Lake City, Farmers Feeding Utah connected urban families and individuals in need with food from Utah farms and ranches to help those with limited resources have healthy choices,” said Heidi LeBlanc, director of USU's Hunger Solutions Institute.
 “Together Farm Bureau, Utah State University and other volunteers, partners and donors are inspiring public confidence and support in American agriculture and meeting hunger needs at the same time.”

-To date, the Farmers Feeding Utah campaign has raised more than $300,000 in donations from individuals and businesses, and provided more than 200,000 lbs. of food, with a retail value of more than $500,000 to Utah residents in the Navajo Nation and northern Utah.
+To date, the Farmers Feeding Utah campaign has raised more than $300,000 in donations from individuals and businesses, and provided more than 300,000 lbs. of food, with a retail value of more than $560,000 to Utah residents in the Navajo Nation, northern Utah, Ogden and Salt Lake City.

 To contribute to this project-specific goal of $100,000 in donations, individuals and businesses can go to FarmersFeedingUtah.org.